Dre Campbell Farm

 Mix 20 drops of eucalyptus oil with 4 ounces of water in a spray bottle.
 Spray this solution around your home.

-Focus the spray on areas where ticks are likely to be found, such as doorways, windows, and baseboards.
-They dislike its scent.
+Focus the spray on tick-prone areas, such as doorways, windows, and baseboards.
+Ticks are believed to dislike its scent.

-These beneficial nematodes will happily feed on tick larvae and other pests.
+These beneficial nematodes feed on tick larvae and other soil-dwelling pests.
 You can apply them to your yard, where they will seek out and kill ticks in the soil.

-Dr. Earth’s Final Stop Pest Control Killer Spray is an organic product that quickly kills ticks and other pests.
+Dr. Earth’s Final Stop Pest Control Killer Spray is an organic product that is designed to kill ticks and other pests.
 It can be applied indoors or outdoors.

 Takeaway